OATheSWE/F-S-A/README.md

 # Field Service Assistant

 Field Service Assistant is a web application designed to help manage and streamline field service activities.
-Whether you're involved in community outreach, door-to-door sales, or any field service work, this tool can assist you in tracking your activities, managing students or team members, and reporting your progress.
+Whether you're involved in community outreach, door-to-door preaching, or any field service work, this tool can assist you in tracking your activities, managing students or team members, and reporting your progress.

 ## Features